“You never get a second chance to make a positive first impression.”

 The aggressive cleaning of your nails with a long, pointy nail cleaning tool increases the risk of a nail infection, whether you clean your nails at home or have them done during a manicure.
 “Women themselves or the manicurist are trying so diligently to clean under the nail that they end up with a kind of a gap between the nail and the nail bed,” Kleinsmith stated

 Instead of giving bacteria more room to cause an infection, scrub your nails gently by using an old-school nail brush.
+Aside from nail safety, you may also add aesthetic value by applying the Best Vegan Nail Polish.

 Opt for a Dip Powder Manicure